cs50/ap-2020/curriculum/understanding_technology/internet/notes/index.md

 - Protocols are just sets of rules
   - Humans use these all the time, such as the protocol for meeting people: handshakes
+- The protocols used in the Internet are open, which allows users to easily connect additional computing devices to the Internet.
 - When a request is made to Google for an image, HTTP tells Google how to respond appropriately
 - The world wide web is an application used to view webpages, programs, and files that uses the HTTP protocol.
 These webpages are prefixed with `http://www`.
 - The world wide web uses the internet, which is a much larger system comprised of networks, connecting millions of computers.